mattmaynes2/aria/reports/final/3-Technical/2-Requirements/5-Nonfunctional.md

 ##### System Responsiveness {-}

 The system must readily adapt to environmental changes to be effective.
-When in training mode, the system does not make any decisions and therefore has no responsiveness requirement.
+When in learning mode, the system does not make any decisions and therefore has no responsiveness requirement.
 However, when the system enters playback mode it must make decisions as fast as environmental changes are received.
 This will ensure that the system is as responsive as possible when a user performs an